tine3700/micropython/docs/pyboard/tutorial/beginner_python.rst

 Hello, pyboard!
 --------
 MicroPython is a reimplementation of the Python 3.x programing language.
 Most of your Python programming knowledge is directly useable in MicroPython.
+Please see the differences here:

 After logging into the python promt on your pyboard, you can directly run your first lines of code::